Changyong Feng, PhD

 Research Interests

 I received my PhD in Statistics from the University of Rochester in 2002.
-Currently I'm an associate professor of biostatistics in the Department of Biostatistics and Computational Biology and an associate professor of anesthesiology in the Department of Anesthesiology.
-I am also the biostatistician in the Eastman Institute for Oral Health and the Department of Urology at URMC.
+Currently I'm an associate professor of biostatistics in the Department of Biostatistics and Computational Biology and a professor of anesthesiology in the Department of Anesthesiology.
+I am also the biostatistician and Co - Director in the Department of Dentistry.
 My research interests include multivariate survival analysis, empirical processes theory, longitudinal data analysis and statistical methods in epidemiology and clinical trials.

 Selected References